mikemfleming/frontend-with-api/db/README.md

 * where each sitter has an id and a name field

 ## Step 3: Create your model layer
 I've gone ahead and created a model for the `pets` table for you.
-First, remove the `.skip` call in `./test/sitters.model.test.js`.
+First, uncomment the first line and remove the `.skip` call in `./test/sitters.model.test.js`.
 Once you're done with that you can finish up the following in order:

 * write a migration for a table called sitters
 * seed that table with test data